Inbibo/adonisfx_docs/docs/maya/sensors.md

 ## AdnSensorPosition

 AdnSensorPosition is the sensor for computing meaningful output values representing the velocity or acceleration of a transform node.
-The values of velocity an acceleration can then be remapped to produce desirable activation values to drive the simulation of an AdonisFX deformer.
+The values of velocity and acceleration can then be remapped to produce desirable activation values to drive the simulation of an AdonisFX deformer.
 This sensor has to work in combination with an AdnLocatorPosition both for setup and visualisation.
 An example use case for this sensor would be applying it to the wrist connection of an arm outputting velocities while swinging.

 ### How To Use